LucaCappelletti94/csv_trimming/README.rst

 |travis| |sonar_quality| |sonar_maintainability| |codacy|
 |code_climate_maintainability| |pip| |downloads|

-Package python to remove common ugliness from a csv-like file
+Package python to remove common ugliness from a csv-like file.

+Sometimes when working with CSVs that are exported from excel or generally from software that do not primarily focus on exporting well formatted CSVs, CSV files are exported with empty columns or padding around.

+This package is to fix that kind of issues.

 How do I install this package?
 ----------------------------------------------